Adolf Gustaaf Lembong

-Adolf Gustaaf Lembong (19 October 1910 – 23 January 1950) was an Indonesian military officer involved in guerrilla warfare against the Japan in the Philippines during World War II and subsequently in the struggle for Indonesian independence.
+Adolf Gustaaf Lembong (19 October 1910 – 23 January 1950) was an Indonesian military officer involved in guerrilla warfare against Japan in the Philippines during World War II and subsequently in the struggle for Indonesian independence.
 He was killed during the APRA coup d'état in Bandung.

 World War II

 At the start of World War II, Lembong was an NCO in the Dutch colonial army (KNIL) in Manado.
 In 1943, he was captured by the Japanese and sent to Japanese POW Camp in Luzon, Philippines.
 Lembong and several others were able to escape captivity and join a local guerrilla unit that was part of the USAFFE LGAF.
 It was during his prison time that he learned basic and some advanced Tagalog and English from his fellow American and Filipino prisoners.